chrislopesdev/Notes/Javascript/regex.md

 ## Extract Matches

 Above, we've only checked to see if a pattern exists in a string or not.
-We can also extract the actaul matches using `.match()`.
+We can also extract the actual matches using `.match()`.

 [Read more on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/match)